Unluc/Begin/README.md

-# Begin
+# I am a beginer
-Dont watch this code, i dont want that you crying.
+Dont watch this code, i dont want you to cry.